flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 <image src="https://machine-learning-blog.s3.eu-west-2.amazonaws.com/chronos_bedrock/time_series_data.png" style="width:50%">
 </image>

-**Note:** To be able to run the code below, you will need to have [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) and the [AWS-CLI](https://docs.aws.amazon.com/cli/latest/) installed on your machine.
+**Note:** To be able to run the code below, you will need to have Boto3 and the AWS-CLI installed on your machine.
 You will also need to update several variables in the code to reflect your AWS configuration - such as your AWS account number, region, service roles, etc. - as will be outlined below.

 ### 1. Create the Bedrock endpoint
 We start by deploying Chronos-Bolt to a Bedrock endpoint hosted on a CPU EC2 instance.
-This can be done in Python using the code below, or directly from the Bedrock console.
+This can be done using [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/bedrock/client/create_marketplace_model_endpoint.html) as in the code below, with the [AWS-CLI](https://docs.aws.amazon.com/cli/latest/reference/bedrock/create-marketplace-model-endpoint.html), or directly from the Bedrock console.

 **Note:** If using the code below, make sure to replace the following variables: